 Where is the egg?

 It’s in the mommy’s belly — you can even use terms like ovary and uterus.
-I always recommend you use correct terms when you’re being specific.
+I always recommend you use proper names when you’re being specific.

 **The beauty is that it is REALLY unlikely the child is going to go too deeply into the sex process.
-Often, if they are — I’d ask them where they are hearing it from if it’s just a genuine question — answer as briefly as possible, while still answering the question**
+Often, if they have lots of questions — I’d ask them where they are hearing it from if it’s just a genuine question — answer as briefly as possible, while still answering the question**

 I also am VERY clear that the areas of your body that are covered by a swimsuit are off limits for other people.
 They shouldn’t touch you there.
 And, if someone is (that isn’t your doctor when mom is in the room with you), you need to talk to a trusted adult about it.

-Note: Be VERY sure to use the actual names of areas of their body when you reference them in this way.
+Note: Be VERY sure to use the actual names and correct terms for body parts when you reference them in this way.

 When to Talk to Your Kids About Sex

-At some point, you need to have the actual talk.
+At some point, you need to have the actual sex education talk.

-At our house, we have it at age eight.
+At our house, we have found the right time to have it is at age eight.

 It is very important to me that their original sex talk comes from either myself or my husband, and NOT on the playground.